Neil Danns: International career

 Danns was named in Guyana's squad for the 2019 CONCACAF Gold Cup, played in all three group matches and scored all three of his country's goals.
-In the second match, he converted two penalties in a 4–2 loss to Panama that eliminated Guyana from the tournament, and in the third, after "dribbling from the left corner of the 18-yard box, Danns cut inside and curled a right-footer off the underside of the crossbar near the top right corner" in a 1–1 draw with Trinidad and Tobago.
-He was named in the Group Stage Best XI.
+In the second match, he converted two penalties to score Guyana's first goals ever in Gold Cup.
+However, Guyana lost 4–2 to Panama and was eliminated from the tournament.

+In the third game, a 1–1 draw with Trinidad and Tobago, after "dribbling from the left corner of the 18-yard box, Danns cut inside and curled a right-footer off the underside of the crossbar near the top right corner", the third goal both for him and Guyana.
+He was named in the group stage Best XI.
+He remains Guyana's only goalscorer ever in Gold Cup.